sbabic/swupdate/doc/source/sw-description.rst

 If not, the parser thinks to have the closure of the script and this generates an error.
 See the examples directory for examples how to use it.
 Any entry in files or images can trigger one function in the script.
-The "hook" attribute tells the parser to load the script and to search for the function pointed by the hook attribute.
+The "hook" attribute tells the parser to load the script and to search for the function pointed to by the hook attribute.
 For example:

 ::